Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 YA Contemporary: A coming of age tale where the setting (in current times) is relevant to the narrative.
 Romance is an element but as important as self-discovery.

-Examples: The Hate You Give, Simon vs. The Homo Sapien Agenda, To All The Boys I've Loved Before
+Examples: The Hate You Give, Simon vs. The Homo Sapien Agenda, To All The Boys I've Loved Before, The Perks of Being A Wallflower

 YA Fantasy: A fantasy where the protagonists are teenagers/young adults and the story deals with their coming of age.

-Examples: The Harry Potter series; The Percy Jackson series
+Examples: The Harry Potter series; The Percy Jackson series, The Hunger Games, The Chronicles of Narnia, Miss Peregrine's Home for Peculiar Children

 Historical YA: The coming of age journey happens in the past